 “Nothing is going to change our view that the Fed eases next week, but it is looking more like a hawkish cut,” said Andrew Brenner at NatAlliance Securities.
 “We can see at least three dissents next week.”

-Strategists at JPMorgan Chase & Co. say it’s unlikely that Treasuries will replicate this year’s strong performance in 2026 because markets have priced in too many rate cuts.
+Strategists at JPMorgan Chase & Co say it’s unlikely that Treasuries will replicate this year’s strong performance in 2026 because markets have priced in too many rate cuts.

 To stay ahead of Singapore and the region’s corporate and economic trends, click here for Latest Section

-Money markets show traders are pricing in nearly four quarter-point Fed reductions over the next year, including one on Dec.
-10.
+Money markets show traders are pricing in nearly four quarter-point Fed reductions over the next year, including one on Dec 10.

-“If the Fed doesn’t deliver as many cuts, there’s some normalization” in Treasury yields, said Jay Barry, JPMorgan’s head of global rates strategy, at a media briefing.
+“If the Fed doesn’t deliver as many cuts, there’s some normalisation” in Treasury yields, said Jay Barry, JPMorgan’s head of global rates strategy, at a media briefing.
 The US economy “bends but doesn’t break,” he added.

-uploaded by Isabelle Francis
+Uploaded by Isabelle Francis